-Climate-related Opportunity Scenario Time horizon 2030 2050 2080 Low Medium Low SSP1 To support companies that aid in the mitig support to enable the expansion of operat boost our research and development.
+Opportunity Scenario Time horizon

+2030 2050 2080

+Low Medium Low

+SSP1 To support companies that aid in the mitig support to enable the expansion of opera boost our research and development.
 This ions and research and development.
-Inc creased investment could allow us to Use of supportive Low Low Medium policy incentives SSP3 During the highest points of global politica will increase the likelihood of financial suppligher towards the end of this scenario.
-Low Medium Medium SSP5 With climate change at its most severe, the government by providing financial support 9 High Very high Very high SSP1 Strong sustainability policies, financial inco onsite renewable energy, delivering signific decarbonisation and energy storage integ financial stability for businesses. cant cost and emissions reductions.
-Ove er time, continued investment in grid Onsite renewable energy generation for cost and emissions reduction Low Medium Medium SSP3 Weak global co-ordination and fragmented policies create an uneven landscape for onsite renewable energy adoptic some regions investing for energy security while others lag due to limited incentives.
-Over time, regional disparities p but businesses in high-risk areas increasingly adopt renewables to reduce dependency on volatile energy markets at mitigate supply chain risks.
-Medium Medium Low SSP5 The dominance of fossil fuels limits the urgency for onsite renewable energy adoption, though some businesses invest in renewables for cost savings and energy independence.
-Over time, as renewable technologies become more cost effective selective uptake occurs in sectors seeking to reduce energy expenses, but widespread adoption remains constrained by fossil fuel-driven economy.
-Medium Medium High Development of SSP1 As the impacts of climate change escalate, there will be a growing need for innovative solutions in fire security, pron increased demand for new products and services developed through R&D and innovation.
-We could capitalise on t opportunity by investing into R&D, placing us at the forefront of future fire security development, allowing us to gain competitive edge. new products or Medium High High services through research and development and nnovation SSP3 In a fragmented world, the development of new products through R&D and innovation will be localised; however, this signs presents as an opportunity to us.
-In particular, there is the chance to produce technological advancements tailored to diverse country/market needs and niches.
-We can benefit from this in the localised areas which require the development new fire security products, which could allow us entry to new geographical markets.
-Medium High Very high SSP5 In a technology driven world, there is high services.
-It will be vital to stay ahead of co competitors, we can continue serving as r mpetitors by leveraging emerging techno ological advances.
-By staying ahead of Medium High High SSP1 As climate change progresses and fires be for our products in previously untapped go the market.
-This is attributed to the broade to the effects of climate change. eographical markets, which can lead to a an increased customer base and more of Access to new Low Low Low geographical markets SSP3 The potential for this opportunity may be harkets, despite the escalation of fires and change.
-There is a decreased opportunity d increased frequency of extreme weath Medium Very high Very high SSP5 In this scenario, fire security demand will be rising fire prone environments.
-It will be immarkets, increasing our number of clients. portant for us to exploit this opportunity 9
+Inc creased investment could allow us to

+Use of supportive Low Low Medium

+policy incentives SSP3 g the highest points of global political tension, financial aid may be focused elsewhere.
+A decline in conflic crease the likelihood of financial support to fire security companies.
+Therefore, the opportunity of financial r towards the end of this scenario.

+Low Medium Medium

+SSP5 With climate change at its most severe, th government by providing financial suppor - -

+High Very high Very high

+SSP1 Strong sustainability policies, financial inc onsite renewable energy, delivering signifi decarbonisation and energy storage integ financial stability for businesses. cant cost and emissions reductions.
+Ove er time, continued investment in grid

+Onsite renewable Low Medium Medium

+energy generation or cost and emissions eduction SSP3 Weak global co-ordination and fragmente some regions investing for energy security but businesses in high-risk areas increasin mitigate supply chain risks. while others lag due to limited incentive es.
+Over time, regional disparities persist,

+Medium Medium Low

+SSP5 The dominance of fossil fuels limits the urg renewables for cost savings and energy ir selective uptake occurs in sectors seeking fossil fuel-driven economy. dependence.
+Over time, as renewable t echnologies become more cost effective,

+Medium Medium High

+Development of SSP1 As the impacts of climate change escalate increased demand for new products and opportunity by investing into R&D, placing competitive edge. services developed through R&D and inr novation.
+We could capitalise on this

+new products or Medium High High

+services through research and development and innovation SSP3 In a fragmented world, the development or presents as an opportunity to us.
+In partic diverse country/market needs and niches new fire security products, which could al ular, there is the chance to produce tech We can benefit from this in the localised nnological advancements tailored to d areas which require the development of

+Medium High Very high

+SSP5 In a technology driven world, there is high services.
+It will be vital to stay ahead of cc competitors, we can continue serving as r mpetitors by leveraging emerging techn ological advances.
+By staying ahead of

+Medium High High

+Access to new SSP1 As climate change progresses and fires b for our products in previously untapped g the market.
+This is attributed to the broad to the effects of climate change. eographical markets, which can lead to an increased customer base and more of

+Low Low Low

+geographical markets SSP3 The potential for this opportunity may be h markets, despite the escalation of fires an change.
+There is a decreased opportunity d increased frequency of extreme weath ner events due to worsening climate

+Medium Very high Very high

+SSP5 In this scenario, fire security demand will rising fire prone environments.
+It will be im markets, increasing our number of clients portant for us to exploit this opportunity -